songwuk/eslint-config/README.md

 use `conventional-changelog-cli` Generate a changelog from git metadata

 <p align="left">
-eslint for me and inspired by <a href="https://github.com/antfu/eslint-config">eslint-config</a>
+eslint code and inspired by <a href="https://github.com/antfu/eslint-config">eslint-config</a>
 </p>